 Specific days eating a normal, balanced diet and the other days eating a very restricted amount of 500-600 calories.
 Normally this type of fasting is practised on alternate days or for 2 days a week.

-For me, this option is a different concepts to the every day fasts because you have to count calories on the eating days and in my opinion, one of the main attractions and advantages of intermittent fasting is the absence of calorie counting.
+For me, this option is a different concept to the every day fasting because you have to count calories on the eating days and in my opinion, one of the main attractions and advantages of intermittent fasting is the absence of calorie counting.

 For this reason, I will be focusing on every day fasting for the purpose of this post.

-Intermittent Fasting 20:4, 18:6 or 16:8
+Intermittent Fasting for Vegans 20:4, 18:6 or 16:8

 Although much of the information is the same for any type of fasting, the information below refers to the every day types of intermittent fasting listed above; the styles which are within a daily practise and do not include calorie counting.

-Benefits of Intermittent Fasting
+Benefits of Intermittent Fasting for Vegans

-There are tons of reasons for doing intermittent fasting.
-Many people start out because they want to lose weight or body fat.
+You may start out because you want to lose weight or body fat.
 But there are so many more benefits of intermittent fasting for vegans on a whole foods plant based diet.

-- More energy
+- Increased energy

 - Decreased appetite

-- Changed relationship with food
+- Better relationship with food

 - Stabilised energy levels

-- No food cravings
+- Goodbye to food cravings

-- Reported possible benefits for longevity
+- Possible benefits for increased longevity

-- Weight loss
+- Successful weight loss

 - Fat loss